Skip to main content

 Step 2: Verify Context Menu Access

-After installation, navigate to any web page, right-click, and look for the NotebookLM Tools entry in the context menu.
+After installation, navigate to any web page, right-click, and look for the NotebookLM entry in the context menu.
 The menu actions should appear automatically — no additional configuration needed.

 Step 4: Start Capturing